 - Provides valuable experience of engaging in the recruitment process.

-What should I know about summer internships?
+What you should know about summer internships

 - Generally they last between 6 to 12 weeks and are undertaken in a particular occupational or professional area.